 How Do I become listed with DHS to receive child care Subsidies?

 Some families receive assistance through DHS to pay for child care.
 If you have such a family who's children you care for and you are not yet listed with DHS, the listing form should come directly from the family's caseworker to insure you are linked to that family.
 If you have not yet been connected to a family, you can download a Pre-listing form More info on the program can also be found here: DHS Child Care Program Provider Guide.

 How do I become a Licensed Child Care Facility?

-The Child Care Division (CCD) is the state agency that regulates child care in Oregon.
-The division regulates three different types of child care facilities: Registered Family Child Care, Certified Group Home Care and Certified Child Care Centers.
-To read the rules and regulations concerning all three types of care, you can visit the Child Care Division web site Oregon Employment Department Child Care Division or call (CCD) at 1 (800) 556-6616 for detailed information.
+The Office of Child Care (OCC) is the state agency that regulates child care in Oregon.
+OCC regulates three different types of child care facilities: Registered Family Child Care, Certified Family Child Care and Certified Child Care Centers.
+To read the rules and regulations concerning all three types of care, you can visit the Office of Child Care website or call OCC at 1 (800) 556-6616 for detailed information.

 To Become Licensed, you will need the following:

 - Recognizing and Reporting Child Abuse and Neglect